Programmes Manager: Michael Kaiyatsa

-Michael Simon Kaiyatsa is a passionate human rights advocate with 10 years of experience in managing governance and human rights-related projects.
+Michael Simon Kaiyatsa is an avid human rights advocate with more than 10 years of experience in managing governance and human rights-related projects.
 He is particularly passionate about sexual and reproductive health rights, HIV and AIDS, LGBTI and social inclusion.
 His main areas of expertise include: behavioral change communication, capacity building, advocacy and resource mobilization.

 Coming from a robust media background, Michael is also an accomplished writer with vast experience in media and development.
 In 2012, he authored a book titled “Challenging prejudice” with support from the Other Foundation.
 In 2010, he was awarded the prestigious Regional Hunger and Vulnerability Prize for his article analyzing the impact of cash transfers on poor households in Malawi.
 Michael has also contributed articles to various local and international human rights publications, including Reflections on Sexuality and Equality in Africa Volume 1 produced by AmSHER; Building Bridges: Mainstreaming Sexual and Gender Diversity produced by SIMAVI, and the State of Right to Information in Africa Volume 1 and 2 published by the African Freedom of Information Centre (AFIC).
 Michael has also contributed to various human rights reports, including the 2019 Shadow Report on the Rights of Persons with Disabilities in Malawi, the 2017 Shadow Report on the Situation of Intersex Children in Malawi and a series of reports on Abuse, Discrimination and Violence on the Basis of Real or Perceived Sexual Orientation and Gender Identity in Malawi.